gnicol/GitSwarm/perforce_swarm/doc-ce/permissions/git_fusion.md

     > Note: Ensure that the `unknown_git` user exists in the Helix Versioning Engine.

-1. If you want to allow GitSwarm users to pushg changes that are mirrored into the Helix Versioning Engine (p4d), and those users do not exist in p4d, the `unknown_git` user must be added to the `git-fusion-push` group.
+1. If you want to allow GitSwarm users to push changes that are mirrored into the Helix Versioning Engine (p4d), and those users do not exist in p4d, the `unknown_git` user must be added to the `git-fusion-push` group.
 Execute this command: